 Greta Michelle Joachim

 GretaMichelle Joachim began her formal journey as an artist as a young adult, but credits her love of art to her grandmother who taught her to crotchet and weave and love cooking as a child.
-She had always been fascinated with colour and the magic that occurred with light and colour on the roadways she travelled, and sought to capture that experience on a canvas.
+She has always been fascinated with colour and the magic that occurs with light and colour on the roadways she travelled, and longed to capture that experience on a canvas.
 Through an especially emotional time she found herself with the opportunity to paint and learn and from there, there was no turning back.

 She is largely self- taught; having focused her love of the written word toward art books and biographies on past artists- both local and international.
 She discovered local artist Jackie Hinkson and Monet and Cezanne in her literary travels and fell in love with the Impressionists and Post- Impressionists and oils.

 Ms. Joachim has been painting since 1998 and teaching the Visual Arts at Southern Academy of SDA in La Romaine, from then.
 She believes that art is not just pretty but it is also spiritual and can be therapeutic and seeks to instill in her students an appreciation for the arts and its ability to heal.

 From January 2012, Ms. Joachim branched into a new phase of her artistic journey, when she took Ceramics I at the University of the West Indies during the reading for her second degree in Fine Arts.
 She was attracted to clay very early in her life and this attraction took on new scope with the introduction of the potter’s wheel.
 She discovered an affinity and love for clay and its ability to be pliant and malleable yet strong, beautiful and functional.
 Since then she has spent most of her artistic experience learning about this material and its possibilities.